Skip to main content

 At the same time, Americans debated the impact of energy production as the early environmental movement took shape.
 People searching for cleaner air and water organized and helped create the first federal regulation of pollution.
 Concerned citizens gathered to celebrate the first Earth Day on April 22, 1970.

-Growing environmental activism ensured that the U.S. would invest in green energy solutions as it looked for solutions to the energy crisis.
+Growing environmental activism ensured that the U.S. would invest in green energy alternatives as it looked for solutions to the energy crisis.
 Government grants funded research projects, and the state and federal tax deductions encouraged a revolution of energy efficiency.
 Private investment from banks like Wells Fargo offered additional momentum.

 Investing in early technologies